Muldoon, Texas: History

 Muldoon once had a thriving business community, including several stores, at least one saloon, a blacksmith shop, a small hotel, and a rock quarry that produced the stone used in the construction of the Galveston jetties.
 None of these businesses are still in operation.
 The Kerr Store, which was built in 1890 and abandoned in the mid 1900s, still stands today along FM 154, along with another former store building, the former blacksmith shop, and several other historic buildings.

-In more recent history, a few scenes from the movie Michael were filmed in Muldoon.
-Muldoon was featured in the first scenes of the movie, posing as the fictitious town of Stubbs, Iowa.
-Other parts of the movie were filmed in a dancehall in Winchester, Texas, and inside the Fayette County courthouse in La Grange.

-Today, although Muldoon is larger than the neighboring towns of Cistern and West Point, there is no commercial activity in the community.
-In fact, apart from the post office, the only organizations that are still operating in Muldoon are three churches and the Muldoon Volunteer Fire Department.
-However, these organizations are very active, with several events each year that bring the community together, including memorial services at the Pitman Cemetery (1st Sunday in May), the July 4th parade, the Muldoon Baptist Church Vacation Bible School (2nd week of July), and the annual Fire Department fundraisers.